Wolven531/Coding-Exercises/README.md

-# Coding-Exercises
+# Coding Exercises

-This repository is a storage place for all the coding exercises I've completed.
-They are organized into challenge directories.
-Each directory has a README describing the challenge as well as directory that stores my solutions (generally one file per solution).
+This repository is a storage place for various coding exercises

+* The exercises are organized into challenge directories
+* Each directory has
+  * 📓 A README describing the challenge
+  * 📂 A directory that stores solutions (generally one file per language)

+## Running JavaScript Exercises

+* `npm run acronym` - Run the Acronym test cases